What Will Replace Flash?

 This is enough reason for all of us to move past Flash and start using a better alternative to serve our learning content online.

-The alternative?
+The Alternative?
 HTML5

 Support ends for Flash in less than 4 months.